 Portrait of a Graduate

-Each student is unique and there is no single metric we use to determine a student’s life, career and college preparedness.
-We look at the whole person — the breadth and depth of coursework, extracurricular activities, ACT scores, grades, third-party certifications, and ability to demonstrate soft skills within and beyond the classroom — to determine student readiness.
+Recognizing each student has unique goals, interests, and skill sets, at D.C.
+Everest we rely on a diverse set of research-based metrics to assess a student’s life, career and academic preparedness.
+We consider the whole person — the breadth and depth of their coursework, participation in extracurricular activities, ACT scores, grades, third-party certifications, community service, and ability to demonstrate soft skills within and beyond the classroom — to determine student readiness.

 - Earn a GPA of 2.8 or better and attain one or more of the following: